brooke-coneeny/brooke-coneeny/README.md

 I am majoring in mathematics (emphasis in statistics) and computer science.
 My special interest lies in sports analytics, specifically baseball and softball

-- 🔭 I’m currently working as a Data Quality & Reporting intern for USA Baseball
+- 🔭 I’m currently working as a Data Quality & Reporting intern for USA Baseball along with doing analytics for Swarthmore Varsity Baseball Team
 - 📫 How to reach me: through email, bconeen1@swarthmore.edu or twitter, @ConeenyStats

 Here is my resume: